markbetters/ozp-backend/README.md

 https://www.elastic.co/guide/en/elasticsearch/guide/current/running-elasticsearch.html

 The only requirement for installing Elasticsearch is a recent version of Java.
 Preferably, you should install the latest version of the official Java from www.java.com.

-You can get the latest version of Elasticsearch from elastic.co/downloads/elasticsearch.
+You can get the Elasticsearch 2.4.1 from https://www.elastic.co/blog/elasticsearch-2-4-1-released.
 To install Elasticsearch, download and extract the archive file for your platform.
 For more information, see the Installation topic in the Elasticsearch Reference.

 **Tip**